Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 GRANT USAGE ON SCHEMA joviane_demo_tastybytespriceoptimization_prod.analytics TO ROLE joviane_demo_tastybytespriceoptimization_brand_manager;
 ```

-Now, return to the notebook that was created in **Machine Learning With Snowpark Part 1 - Price Optimization: Setting Up Snowflake Notebook** and scroll down to cell 39 and click on `Run cell and advance`.
+- Now, return to the notebook that was created in **Machine Learning With Snowpark Part 1 - Price Optimization: Setting Up Snowflake Notebook** and scroll down to cell 39 and click on `Run cell and advance`

 <!-- ------------------------ -->
 ## Streamlit in Snowflake